sykn-jmn/Loop-Game-Copy/README.md

 ## Challenges
 * Switching between main menu screen to level selecting scene and game scene with each scene loading the appropriate files.
+ * To solve this, I created a Scene interface that can easily be called by the drawing class to draw the appropriate scene.